Close Modal

 • The stitches have been divided across 7 chapters, each covering a particular usage, from shading to edging, to make them easy to apply to your own work.

-This sumptuous book also showcases historical pieces from the RSN’s unparalleled archive collection, with stunning photography and expert insight, bringing the skills, work and experience of the past to life.
+This sumptuous book also showcases historical pieces from the RSN’s unparalleled Collection and Archive, with stunning photography and expert insight, bringing the skills, work and experience of the past to life.

 The Royal School of Needlework View titles by The Royal School of Needlework